- Clinical Science

 All students are expected to have developed a core set of skills and knowledge prior to graduating that must be documented as follows:

-4. Complete a NRSA or NSF predoctoral grant proposal (or equivalent approved by core faculty)
+- Complete a NRSA or NSF predoctoral grant proposal (or equivalent approved by area chair)

 Student Progress Timetable